legalwebio/legalweb-wordpress/Readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Wordpress Plugin for the needs of the boys (and girls) of legal web. :)
+ Wordpress Plugin for GDPR/DSGVO, Imprint & Pricacy Policy and other legal texts to use with the legalweb.io cloud service.

 == Description ==

-Wordpress Plugin for the needs of the boys (and girls) of legal web. :)
+With this plugin, you can use the legalweb.io cloud service with your Wordpress page.
+It connects to the legalweb.io web API and fetches your legal texts, integrations to insert it in your Wordpress Page.

 == Installation ==